 It doesn’t really matter which resolution measurement you use.
 Just be aware of this setting if you’re trying to match specific image specs.

+To increase the resolution of your photo, simply type in a new resolution value.
+From there, make sure the resample option is enabled and set to Automatic.
 This setting ensures your photo maintains its quality, even if you’re making the dimensions significantly bigger.

 Step 4: Apply Your Resize Settings To The Photo